Understanding the Main Approaches to Psychotherapy

 Within transpersonal psychotherapy, the spiritual aspects of the person, whether

-4. Cognitive-Behavioral Therapy
+4. Cognitive-Behavioral Approaches to Psychotherapy

 This approach to psychotherapy aims to help people identify their negative automatic beliefs and inadequate behaviors.
 The goal is to replace them with more objective beliefs and beneficial behaviors that generate a better perception of themselves and life in general.